edgexfoundry/edgex-docs/docs_src/api/core/Ch-APICoreCommand.md

 [Core Command V2 API Swagger Documentation](https://app.swaggerhub.com/apis-docs/EdgeXFoundry1/core-command)

 !!! edgey "EdgeX 2.0"
     For EdgeX 2.0 the REST API provided by the Core Command has changed to use DTOs (Data Transfer Objects) for all responses and for all PUT requests.
+All query APIs (GET) which return multiple objects, such as /all, provide `offset` and `limit` query parameters.